Competition Ratios

 help.
 You can also access individual deanery and programme profiles

-from the Deanery section and from there you can access individual deanery
+from the Deanery section and from there you can access deaneries own

 web sites for even more information.